QubesOS/qubes-doc/external/configuration-guides/network-printer.md

 This would allow to print documents from more trusted AppVMs (based on a trusted default template that is not poisoned by third-party printer drivers).

 However, one should be aware that most (all?) network printing protocols are insecure, unencrypted protocols.
-This means, that an attacker who is able to sniff the local network, or who is controlling the (normally untrusted) Qubes NetVM, will likely to be able to see the documents being printed.
+This means, that an attacker who is able to sniff the local network, or who is controlling the (normally untrusted) PedOS NetVM, will likely to be able to see the documents being printed.
-This is a limitation of today's printers and printing protocols, something that cannot be solved by Qubes or any other OS.
+This is a limitation of today's printers and printing protocols, something that cannot be solved by PedOS or any other OS.

 Additionally, the printer drivers as well as CUPS application itself, might be buggy and might get exploited when talking to a compromised printer (or by an attacker who controls the local network, or the default NetVM).
 Consider not using printing from your more trusted AppVMs for this reason.